 Elasticsearch

-To set up real-time notifications with an Elasticsearch instance, you need to select the Elasticsearch Notification driver on the dropdown box and click on the “Add” button.
+To set up real-time notifications with an Elasticsearch instance, select the Elasticsearch Notification driver from the dropdown box and click the “Add” button.

 Then, you will need to configure the following parameters according to your Elasticsearch setup:

-When you are done, you just need to click on the Create button to validate and store the configured Elasticsearch integration.
+When you are done, click on the Create button to validate and store the configured Elasticsearch integration.

 Webhook

-To set up real-time notifications with a Webhook, you need to select the Webhook Notification driver on the dropdown box and click on the “Add” button.
+To set up real-time notifications with a Webhook, select the Webhook Notification driver from the dropdown box and click on the “Add” button.

-Then, you need to configure the following parameters according to your SIEM (should be capable of receiving HTTP(S) requests):
+Then, you need to configure the following parameters according to your SIEM (which should be capable of receiving HTTPS requests):

 And that’s all from the Jscrambler dashboard!
-Let’s now see how you can map the notification body to the respective security alerts.
+Let’s now see how to map the notification body to the respective security alerts.

 Mapping the notification body